isomerpages/moe-silingpri/_join-us/Canteen Stall Vendor Application.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Successful applicant and stall assistant(s) must posses the Food Safety
+<p>Successful applicant and stall assistant(s) must possess the Food Safety
 Course Level 1 conducted by SkillsFuture Singapore approved training providers.</p>
 </li>
 <li>
-<p>Succesful applicant is required to apply for a food stall license from
+<p>Successful applicant is required to apply for a food stall license from
 Singapore Food Agency (SFA).</p>
 <p><em>Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.</em>
 </p>